tbucci100/task-vt/CODE_OF_CONDUCT.md

 * Be kind.
 Be courteous.
 Be welcoming.
 * Listen.
 Consider and acknowledge people's points before responding.

-Should you experience anything that makes you feel unwelcome in Flutter's community, please contact the V&T Task Force team leads (@dnsosa and @aleksei) or, if you prefer, directly contact someone on the team, for instance.
-We will not tolerate harassment from anyone, and not acting in good faith or abiding by the code of conduct will result in being removed from the repo/team.
+Should you experience anything that makes you feel unwelcome in this community, please contact the V&T Task Force team leads (@dnsosa and @aleksei).
+We will not tolerate harassment or foul play from anyone.
+Failure to comply with the code of conduct will result in being removed from the repo/team.

 ## Questions